France-ioi/algorea-devdoc/backend/dev-process.md

 # Development Processes

+## Tackling a new task

+1. Understand the context of the services or parts that are impacted: how it is used by the frontend, what are the parameters, what do the response contain.
+See [Algorea API documentation](https://france-ioi.github.io/algorea-devdoc/api/).
+Take the time to understand, or you might lose a lot more in later steps. **As a rule of thumb, everything you try to ignore to go faster will go against you later.**

+2. Clarify the task if there is any discrepancy between what you understand from the first step, and what has to be done.

+3. Once everything is clear, write the first test, and make it fail, using a TDD approach.
+The TDD approach might be difficult to follow in some specific cases, but it should be the default approach.

+4. Make the test pass.

+5. Refactor.

+6. At this point, you can consider doing a commit. **The commit message must be clear and explain the choices made.**

+7. If there is more to do, go back to step 3.

+8. When everything is done and in a working state, follow with the checklist for a new PR.

 ## Checklist for a new PR

 - [ ] If the change is linked to an issue present in the [Planning](https://github.com/orgs/France-ioi/projects/2),